-- In the Aladdin sequel the Return of Jafar, Jafar tells a captured Jasmine who's face he has grabbed: "Mmmm such spirit."
+- In Aladdin: The Return of Jafar, Jafar tells a captured Jasmine who's face he has grabbed: "Mmmm such spirit."
 In response Jasmine tries to bite him.

 - Disney's Tarzan 2 has Zugor parody the Trope Namer quote.
 "Kid, you got pluck.
 I hate pluck."